 Diversity Student Groups | School of Graduate Psychology

 Student-led diversity groups are an important part of our academic community.
 There are several long-standing groups, and each year new groups are formed that serve the needs of our students.
 Descriptions of established groups along with faculty advisors can be found on the SGP Diversity Initiatives website and/or Moodle.
 The SGP Diversity Initiative website is a central location for more information on the various diversity student groups formed and maintained by students in SGP.
-For more detailed information on the various diversity groups including current events, please contact: SGP Program Associate (email@example.com) or the Director of Diversity Committee.
+For more detailed information on the various diversity groups including current events, please contact: SGP Program Associate (email@example.com).
 Current students can access additional information on Moodle - SGP Student Support Resources

 IDEAS (Interest in Diversity Education, Awareness, and Service)